david-pfx/PuzzleFABweb/readme.md

 [Bridges](https://david-pfx.github.io/PuzzleFABweb/WebGL?p=Puzzles/New/bridges.txt) shows mouse and text.

 You can play any PuzzleScript game in this player as long as it can be found on the Web.
-Juse use the 'u' switch and give the complete URL, like this:
+Just use the 'u' switch and give the complete URL, like this:
 [WhaleWorld](https://david-pfx.github.io/PuzzleFABweb/WebGL?u=https://david-pfx.github.io/PuzzleFABweb/whaleworld.txt)